 The two main symptoms of Sjogren's syndrome are:

 - Dry eyes.
-Your eyes may burn, itch or feel gritty — as if there's sand in them.
+Your eyes might burn, itch or feel gritty — as if there's sand in them.

 - Dry mouth.
-Your mouth may feel like it's full of cotton, making it difficult to swallow or speak.
+Your mouth might feel like it's full of cotton, making it difficult to swallow or speak.

-Some people with Sjogren's syndrome also experience one or more of the following:
+Some people with Sjogren's syndrome also have one or more of the following: